 1. Writing/spelling words backwards.
 This code was also elucidated by Aleister Crowley in his satanic revelation: “Let the Exempt adept first train himself to think backwards by external means … Let him learn to write backwards with either hand … Let him learn to walk backwards … Let him practise speaking backwards; thus ‘I am He” let him say: ‘Eh ma I” (Liber Al vel leges, CMXIII).

 This “law of reversal” is also used by occultists in the entertainment world when they spell words or names backward e.g Oprah – Harpo (production).

 4. Hearing and seeing what others can’t.
 Most occultists hear demonic voices in their heads.
-I know a guy who hears such voices and they would even instruct him on the spices to add to his food.
+I know a guy who hears such voices and they would even instruct him on the specific spices to add to his food.
 Seeing demons physically or sensing the least demonic vibrations is another common sign.

 5. Loss of humour.
 The person habitually wears a dark countenance and lacks normal human emotion.
 He only responds to the demonic “triggers” planted in his mind.

 6. A piercing gaze, or a “lifeless” look in the eyes.
 It indicates demonic control.
-In one I saw, his eyeballs were kind of whiter than normal human eyes.
+In one person I saw, his eyeballs were kind of whiter than normal human eyes.

 7. A strong revulsion when the name of Jesus is mentioned or the Bible is quoted.
-When this happens, such a person would scream, curse, shudder, block the ears or fall to the ground.
+When this happens, such a person would scream, curse, shudder, block his/her ears or fall to the ground.
 Most will display irrational hostility against Christian churches or the Bible.